 All documents filed by the Company pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this Prospectus and prior to the termination of this offering shall be deemed to be incorporated by reference in this Prospectus and to be a part hereof from the date of filing of such documents.
 Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
-Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus is qualified in its entirety by the information appearing in the documents incorporated herein by reference.
+Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.
+Subject to the foregoing, all information appearing in this Prospectus is qualified in its entirety by the information appearing in the documents incorporated herein by reference.